cloud-install/ansible-snyc-gitee/docs/solution-deployment.md

 # Deploy a PHP application

-To deploy PHP application on LAMP, you need to add **VirtualHost** for it
+To deploy PHP application on LCMP, you need to add **VirtualHost** for it

 Overall, just need two steps:
 1. Upload source codes of applicaiton
-2. Add new VirtualHost in the file [Apache vhost configuration file](/stack-components.md#apache)
+2. Add new VirtualHost in the file [Caddy vhost configuration file](/stack-components.md#apache)

 > VirtualHost is vhost configuration segment.
 Each application must correspond to a unique VirtualHost in **vhost.conf**.

 ## Prepare

-To deploy PHP application on LAMP, you need to know the followings:
+To deploy PHP application on LCMP, you need to know the followings:

 *  **Vhost Configuration File**: */etc/httpd/vhost/vhost.conf*
 *  **Tools**: Using WinSCP to mange files and run command